 According to statistics, about one-third of workers quit their jobs after working for just six months.
 About 45 percent of workers manage to hold on for an average of two years.

 The industry will have to devise techniques to retain top skills and talents in the year 2021.
 Focusing on referral-based hires is a significant method they will have to implement to safeguard such talents.
 Also, the industry will have to adopt processes that will see a worker’s productivity and morale boosted.
-Favorable work schedules, technology or incentives are among the ways to motivate employees.
+Favorable work schedules, technology, or incentives are among the ways to motivate employees.

 An increase in international travel

 International travels also have different expectations.
-These are all factors that hotel staff will have to familiarize with.
+These are all factors that hotel staff will have to familiarize themselves with.
 It’s a challenge that most hotels will face, especially the small ones.

-Hiring workers who can fluently converse in multiple languages, give information and offer services in diverse languages will be essential.
+Hiring workers who can fluently converse in multiple languages, give information, and offer services in diverse languages will be essential.
 Hotels with such staff will attract foreign clientele.
 Technology giant Google recently launched earbuds that could assist hotels in tackling this challenge.
 The wireless headsets can automatically translate 40 languages.

 Personalizing client’s experience

 Travelers have grown to be accustomed to streamlined and personal shopping experiences.
-This is a wakeup call for hotels.
+This is a wake-up call for hotels.
 Offering clean and good design services is no longer applicable.
 The digital age has steered an increased desire for more personalized traveling and lodging experiences.